 Acclaimed children's writer who created the popular Henry Huggins and Ramona series.
 Her numerous literary honors include the Newbery Medal, the National Book Award, and the Laura Ingalls Wilder Award.

 The town where she grew up was too small for a library, so her mother arranged to have books shipped in from a nearby library.
-A lifelong lover of books, Cleary graduated from the University of California at Berkeley with a degree in English and later received her library science degree from the University of Washington in Seattle.
+A lifelong lover of books, Cleary graduated from the University of California at Berkeley with a degree in English and later received her library science degree from the University of Washington.

 In 2000, she was named a living legend by the Library of Congress.